-Field of Honour sites unable to host Remembrance Day ceremonies this year
+No large public gatherings planned for Field of Honour sites on Remembrance Day this year

-November 11 is a significant day at Brookside Cemetery and Transcona Cemetery, however because of COVID-19, we are unable to host any Remembrance Day ceremonies or tours at our two Field of Honour sites this year.
+November 11 is a significant day at Brookside Cemetery and Transcona Cemetery, however because of the gathering size limits in the current public health orders, we are unable to host any Remembrance Day ceremonies or tours at our two Field of Honour sites this year.

-“Even though we are unfortunately not currently able to gather at these important sites, we will never forget those who made the ultimate sacrifice,” said Brett Shenback, the City’s Cemeteries Administrator.
+“Even though we are unfortunately not currently able to gather as we normally would at these important sites, we will never forget those who made the ultimate sacrifice,” said Brett Shenback, the City’s Cemeteries Administrator.

 The Brookside Cemetery Field of Honour is one of the largest and oldest Military interment sites in Canada.
 It has more than 10,000 veterans, service men, service women, and war heroes interred alongside each other.
 The Field of Honour in Transcona Cemetery is the final resting place for more than 280 veterans.